-1. If you access an array at a too large or negative index (i.e. x[i] where $i \ge x.length$ or i < 0).
-1. If you access a fixed-length bytesN at a too large or negative index.
-1. If you call a function via a message call but it does not finish properly (i.e. it runs out of gas, has no matching function, or throws an exception itself), except when a low level operation call, send, delegatecall or callcode is used.
-The low level operations never throw exceptions but indicate failures by returning false.
-1. If you create a contract using the new keyword but the contract creation does not finish properly (see above for the definition of "not finish properly").
-1. If you divide or modulo by zero (e.g. 5 / 0 or 23 % 0).
-1. If you shift by a negative amount.
-1. If you convert a value too big or negative into an enum type.
-1. If you perform an external function call targeting a contract that contains no code.
-1. If your contract receives Ether via a public function without payable modifier (including the constructor and the fallback function).
-1. If your contract receives Ether via a public function without payable modifier (including the constructor and the fallback function).
+- 1. If you access an array at a too large or negative index (i.e. x[i] where $i \ge x$.length or i < 0). - 2.
+If you access a fixed-length bytesN at a too large or negative index. - 3.
+If you call a function via a message call but it does not finish properly (i.e. it runs out of gas, has no matching function, or throws an exception itself), except when a low level operation call, send, delegatecall or callcode is used.
+The low level operations never throw exceptions but indicate failures by returning false. - 4.
+If you create a contract using the new keyword but the contract creation does not finish properly (see above for the definition of "not finish properly"). - 5.
+If you divide or modulo by zero (e.g. 5 / 0 or 23 % 0). - 6.
+If you shift by a negative amount. - 7.
+If you convert a value too big or negative into an enum type. - 8.
+If you perform an external function call targeting a contract that contains no code. - 9.
+If your contract receives Ether via a public function without payable modifier (including the constructor and the fallback function). - 10.
+If your contract receives Ether via a public getter function. - 11.
+If you call a zero-initialized variable of internal function type. - 12.
+If a .transfer() fails. - 13.
+If you call assert with an argument that evaluates to false.